 Using an HTML tag method

 By simply adding a specific meta tag (<meta>) to your homepage, your site can quickly and painlessly be verified.
-After you add it, the Google algorithm will check if the tag exists in the correct location.
+After you add it, the Google algorithm will check if the verification meta tag exists in the correct location.
 If it doesn’t, you will get the information on the error it encountered.
 Like in the HTML file method, this tag is also tied to a specific user.
 The image below shows this process.

 Some situations can prevent the site from being verified.